phunware/maas-alerts-android-sdk/README.md

 Use the `saveSubscriptions()` method to save the subscription state on the server. _**This method should be called asynchronously, or outside of the main UI thread.**_
 `PwAlertsSubscriptions.saveSubscriptions(Context context, List<PwSubscription> subscriptions)`.
 This will use the `isSubscribed` flag in each of the models in the list.
-_**When the Alerts SDK is installed for the first time, or when it runs on the app’s first start, a call is made to the back end in order to reset all the subscriptions to an unsubscribed state.**_
+**NOTE**: When the Alerts SDK is installed for the first time, or when it runs on the app’s first start, a call is made to the backend in order to reset all the subscriptions to an unsubscribed state.**_

 ### How can I check whether the device is registered?
-Use `PwAlertsRegister.gcmIsRegistered(Context)`, it will return true when the device is registered to GCM, or false if not.
-Make sure the context your pass into is not null, otherwise it's will return false.
+Use `PwAlertsRegister.gcmIsRegistered(Context)`.
+It will return true when the device is registered to GCM, false if not.
+Make sure the context you pass is not null, otherwise false will be returned.

-### Can I retreive GCM device token?
+### Can I retreive the GCM device token?
 Yes, you can.
-Use `PwAlertsRegister.deviceGCMToken(Context)`, it will return GCM device token, or null if not available.
+Use `PwAlertsRegister.deviceGCMToken(Context)`.
+It will return GCM device token or null if one isn't available.